Trinomials, singular moduli and Riffaut's conjecture: The signature theorem

 In this section we prove Theorem~\ref{thsign}.
 Let us reproduce the statement here.

 \begin{theorem} Let~$\Delta$ be a trinomial discriminant of signature $(m,n)$.
 Assume that ${|\Delta|\ge 10^{40}}$.
 Then ${m-n\le 2}$. \end{theorem}

-As before, we assume in this section~$\Delta$ a trinomial discriminant, and use the notation $h,\rho,N$, etc. Throughout this section~$L$ is the Hilbert Class Field of~$\Delta$.
+As before, in this section we assume that~$\Delta$ is a trinomial discriminant.
+In particular,~$\Delta$ is odd, square-free and has at most~$2$ prime divisors.
+We also use the notation $h,\rho,N$, etc. from Section~\ref{shrhon}.
+Throughout this section~$L$ is the Hilbert Class Field of $\Q(\sqrt\Delta)$.
 It is an unramified abelian extension of $\Q(\sqrt\Delta)$ of degree~$h$, generated over $\Q(\sqrt\Delta)$ by any singular modulus of discriminant~$\Delta$.
 It is also Galois over~$\Q$, of degree~$2h$.
 Denoting

 we have ${G=H\cup H\iota}$, where ${\iota\in G}$ denotes the complex conjugation.
 Note that ${\sigma\iota=\iota\sigma^{-1}}$ for every ${\sigma \in H}$; see, for instance, \cite[Lemma~9.3]{Co13}.

 We denote by $\norm(\cdot)$ the absolute norm on~$L$; that is, for ${y\in L}$ we set